InseeFrLab/s3-operator/README.md

 go run main.go --s3-endpoint-url *** --s3-access-key *** --s3-secret-key *** # see below for the parameters
 ```

-To quote the Operator SDK README (also visible below), running the operator this way *will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).* RBAC-wise, you need to be able to freely manipulate the custom resources associated to the operator (`Bucket` and `Policy`) in every namespace - [see also the generated ClusterRole manifest](https://github.com/InseeFrLab/s3-operator/blob/main/config/rbac/role.yaml).
+To quote the Operator SDK README (also visible below), running the operator this way *will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).* RBAC-wise, you need to be able to freely manipulate the custom resources associated to the operator (`Bucket`, `Policy` and `Path`) in every namespace - [see also the generated ClusterRole manifest](https://github.com/InseeFrLab/s3-operator/blob/main/config/rbac/role.yaml).

 ### Kustomize